Giusi007/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends.
+Performing analysis on Kickstarter data to uncover trends in the theater industry, including optimizing campaign start date, campaign goal, and other important factors for success.
+The report includes data visualizations and charts in each worksheet of the Excel file.
+We found that the best time to launch a campaign is May, and that the ideal goal is less than $4,000.